obestwalter/i3configger/README.md

 Config partials that follow the naming scheme \<selector\>.\<name\>.conf are only rendered into the config if explicitly requested.

 * The partial `host.ob1.conf` will be rendered if the option `--select-host-ob1` is passed to `i3configger`.
-* The partial `theme.solaris-dark.conf` will only be rendered if `--select-theme-solaris-dark`.
+* The partial `theme.solaris-dark.conf` will only be rendered if `--select-theme-solaris-dark` is passed.

 `host` and `theme` are selector names I chose for my use case, but they can be freely chosen as long as the naming scheme is adhered to.